Type system

 Section titled “Strings”A string is a read only view of a NUL terminated buffer of char.
 String literals do not heap allocate, since the literal bytes live in static storage.

 s: string = "hello" // a view of the NUL terminated bytes- A string value is immutable.
-The growable
+Reading a byte with

 std.string’sstr_lendoes.
 The NUL keeps a string view compatible with C and the foreign interface. - The